Results Registry

 OutcomePending.
 Requires theoretical derivation connecting QCD entanglement entropy to the framework's A(z) information acceleration parameter.

 ControlNull: entanglement entropy at the confinement boundary has no relationship to the cosmological information-density parameter.
-The mechanism operates at cosmological scales only.
-Null result tells you the framework needs a bridging mechanism between QCD and cosmological scales.
+A null result tells you the framework needs a bridging mechanism between QCD and cosmological scales.

 Confirming ProgramLattice QCD (current), Deep Inelastic Scattering data (current), Electron-Ion Collider (2030s).
 Kharzeev group at BNL is the most relevant active program.